CoreVisional/Hangman/README.md

 This program is a simple CLI-based Hangman game.
+The user is required to have a Python version >3.7 to run this program.